eos7l/a4-creativecoding/README.md

 ### Technical:
 - There are many types of interactions involved in this visualization including linked views, zooming in and out with brushing and tooltip.
-Most user controls are non-trivial.
+There are more than 6 user controls and most of them are non-trivial.
 - The axises are dynamically generated based on the data input.
 - It took me a while to clean up the data found from Professor's recommended website for jSON dataset.
 I mainly used the dplyr package in R, which was so much more efficient than Excel.
-- I have a total of three charts and each does something differently.
+- I have a total of four charts and each does something differently.

 ### Design: